DataDog/hiring-engineers/answers.md

 Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!

 Is there anything creative you would use Datadog for?

-## Instructions

-If you have a question, create an issue in this repository.

-To submit your answers:

-* Fork this repo.
-* Answer the questions in answers.md
-* Commit as much code as you need to support your answers.
-* Submit a pull request.
-* Don't forget to include links to your dashboard(s), even better links and screenshots.
-We recommend that you include your screenshots inline with your answers.